PORTO RUNNING TOURS

 Picture

-Remnants of Porto's rich transit history can be found under the feet of joggers and walkers who make their way to the oceanfront but also in the city's historic centre: the old tramcar tracks are kind of omnipresent, some active, some decommissioned. â€‹
+Remnants of Porto's rich transit history can be found under the feet of joggers and walkers who make their way to the oceanfront or in the city's historic centre: the old tramcar tracks are omnipresent, some still active, others long since decommissioned. â€‹

 Electric tramcar's ancestors